30-Second Overview

 Conclusion

-Taiwan has demonstrated the wisdom of a small nation's grand strategy in 5G network construction and digital transformation.
-From rapid infrastructure deployment to forward-thinking policy planning, Taiwan showcases the advantages and determination of its technological development.
-However, transforming infrastructure advantages into widespread application services and implementing policy planning as commercial success still requires continued efforts from government, industry, and society.
+Taiwan has demonstrated the wisdom of a small nation with a big strategy in 5G network construction and digital transformation.
+From rapid infrastructure deployment to forward-looking policy planning, both reflect the strengths and determination of Taiwan's technology development.
+However, translating infrastructure advantages into widespread application adoption, and turning policy planning into commercial success, still requires sustained efforts from government, industry, and society.

-Facing intensified global digital competition and geopolitical complexity, Taiwan must find balance among technological autonomy, international cooperation, and social inclusion to truly realize the vision of a digital nation and ensure every citizen enjoys the benefits of digital transformation.
+In the face of intensifying global digital competition and geopolitical complexity, Taiwan must find a balance among technological autonomy, international cooperation, and social inclusion to truly realize the vision of a digital nation — ensuring that every citizen can benefit from digital transformation.

 References